Anecarat/Proyecto_Final_Bioinf2017-II/README.md

 Well, after that you now have the environment to run everything.
 Inside the **bin** directory you will find these four scripts:

-- **1.PreProcessing:** Everything you need to do firstwith your raw sequences; from barcode, primer and quality trimming,to OTU generation.
+- **1.PreProcessing:** Everything you need to do first with your raw sequences; from barcode, primer and quality trimming,to OTU generation.
 - **2.AssignTaxonomy:** Taxa assignment to the OTUs, creation of phyloseq objects and data base cleaning.
 - **3.DiversityAnalyses:** Alpha diversity exploratory analyses and other useful plots.
 Also, the map of the site.
 - **4.MultivariateAnalyses:** PCoA of the bacteria communities (analysis and plot).